Code-Institute-Submissions/pitchCatch/README.md

 - [Heroku-Postres](https://www.heroku.com/postgres)
     - During development mode, models were migrated to the a psql database.
 In production mode, data is stored in a postgreSQL database using **Heroku-Postres**.
 - [Heroku](https://www.heroku.com/)
     - The Cloud Application Platform **Heroku** hosts the pitchCatch application.
+While the

 ## Contributing